isomerpages/moe-regentsec/index.md

             preparations for the national examinations..."
           link_text: Read more about it here
           link_url: /secondary-4-sports-fiesta-2025/
-        - title: Let's Be G.R.E.E.N
-          date: 01 August 2025
-          announcement: On 21 May, Regent Secondary School celebrated its annual Environment Week, “Let’s Be G.R.E.EN!”, with enthusiastic participation from the Secondary 1 cohort and various CCA groups.
-            The event promoted environmental awareness through creative student-led initiatives and collaborative activities...
-          link_text: Read more about it here
-          link_url: /let-s-be-green/
-        - title: Sec 2 National Museum Learning Journey 2025
-          date: 12 August 2025
-          announcement: On 31 July 2025, our Secondary Two students embarked on an enriching museum-based learning journey to Singapore’s oldest museum, the National Museum of Singapore.
-          link_text: Read more about it here
-          link_url: /sec-2-national-museum-learning-journey-2025/
   - infopic:
       title: Student Leaders' Investiture 2025
       subtitle: Highlights